-You probably know that mast cells are important cells forming part of the immune system.
-They can be found in all body tissues and protect the body from invading organisms such as parasites.
+Mast cells can be found in all body tissues.
+They are a subtype of white blood cells and are important cells forming part of the immune system.
+They protect the body from invading organisms such as parasites.

 Mast cells are bound within tissues that interface with the external world such as the skin, respiratory or intestinal tract, and do not circulate through the body.

 A mast cell tumor is formed by a large number of, well, mast cells.

 As you can imagine, with so many mast cells in a mast cell tumor, and with so many chemicals contained in the mast cells, a lot of problems can arise when these mast cells are damaged and become cancerous.

 The cells of mast cell tumors in dogs become very unstable, and they may release disproportionally high levels of chemicals such as histamine and heparin into the body without being triggered by the immune system.